How about this great headline here in the Los Angeles Times?

 It'll be real, real, real, real interesting to see how people would react to, okay, cut the education department.

-It's gonna be really tough, folks.
+It's going to be really tough, folks.

 Oh, so you want people to be stupid.